Copgrove Hall Stud

 A previously unheralded purchase is the mare Card Games (1997 by First Trump - Pericardia).
 Purchased by Reed as a yearling for 4,200gns she was trained by Mick Easterby to win three moderate sprint races and put up her best performance when second in the £22,750 Williamhillcasino.com Showcase Handicap at York's 2000 Dante meeting and won over £30,000 before retiring to stud in 2003.
 She is dam of three time winner Mrs Bun (2005 mare by Efisio), four time winner Pelmanism (2007 gelding by Piccolo) and Tiddliwinks (2006 colt by Piccolo) who eight races, most notably the 2012 Duke Of York Stakes G2 and Greenlands Stakes G3 having finished third and second respectively in the same races the previous year, and fourth in the 2010 Portland Handicap.
 All these progeny were retained by Reed and trained by Kevin Ryan.
 Lavetta (2012 by Peintre Celebre), a four time winner, is the best of the young mares from this family at the stud.

 The stud and estate is now owned by the Guy Reed Trust (run by his nephews as executors and, presumably, beneficiaries ) and Brian O'Rourke, former MD of the National Stud, has been recruited to run the stud and expand it's operations more into boarding whilst retaining a core of their own mares.
-Clients include well-known American owner/breeder George Strawbridge (who's Copgrove based mares include six time Group One winner Moonlight Cloud), David and Vimy Aykroyd (who live close by at Aldborough Grange) and the equally local Robert Cornelius (breeder of Nell Gwyn Stakes G3 winner Mammas Girl).
+Clients include well-known American owner/breeder George Strawbridge (who's Copgrove based mares include six time Group One winner Moonlight Cloud), David and Vimy Aykroyd (who live close by at Aldborough Grange) and the equally local Robert Cornelius (breeder of Nell Gwyn Stakes G3 winner Mammas Girl and top 2024 two year old Arabie).
 Extensive new facilities have been added, and more arable land has been converted into paddocks.
 The development of Branton Court Stud, and the expansion of Copgrove, means the two now abutt each other.
 In a nice touch the horses in training are now owned by 'Guy Reed Racing' .
 In recent years the interesting policy of only covering the mares on alternate years seems to have been adopted, whether this continues under Mr O'Rourke's guidance remains to be seen.
 The sole trainer is now Kevin Ryan.

 Weanling at Copgrove, October 92.
 Click for a larger image Mare & Foal at Copgrove, June 95.
 Click for a larger image